wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

-upload/download data and launch compute tasks; a _Storage service_, where data can stored and retrieve persistently; a _File Registry service_, which is a catalog that acts as a bookkeeper for data location; and a _Compute service_, which can executes compute tasks on demand.
+upload/download data and launch compute tasks; a _Storage service_, where data can stored and retrieve persistently; a _File Registry service_, which is a catalog that acts as a bookkeeper for data location; and a _Compute service_, which can execute compute tasks on demand.

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/cyberinfrastructure/basics.svg">Cyberinfrastructure Setup</object>
 <div class="caption">